Neonnaut/Neonnaut.github.io/README.md

 #### Wiki tables

-If your wiki does not have the abbr template, you will need to start a page called template:abbr and put the following code in it:
+If your wiki does not have the abbr template, you will need to start a page called template:abbr, and put the following code in it:

 ```
 <abbr {{#if:{{{class|}}}|class="{{{class}}}"}} {{#if:{{{id|}}}|id="{{{id}}}"}} {{#if:{{{style|}}}|style="{{{style}}}"}} title="{{#tag:nowiki|{{#invoke:String|replace|{{{2|}}}|"|&quot;}}}}">{{{1|}}}</abbr><noinclude>{{Documentation}}
 </noinclude>
 ```

-And after saving, if your wiki asks for documentation provide this link: https://en.wikipedia.org/wiki/Template:Abbr
+And after saving, if your wiki asks for documentation, provide this link: https://en.wikipedia.org/wiki/Template:Abbr

 ## TODO